 I definitely don’t feel like I have to!
 There are lots of days that I go without posting–those are just when I don’t feel like it.
 I don’t really feel like I HAVE to do anything.
 When I’m on Instagram, it’s because I want to be!
 When I’m not, it’s because I’m not feeling it.
 You guys are truly like my family.
 Yes, of course, there are the moronic trolls out there but they are relatively few and far between.
 My internet family is why I do what I do!
 When I’m offline too long–I miss you!
 My job can definitely get exhausting, but feeling like I have to be posting all the time is definitely not part of that.

 “That you’d be the most fun travel buddy ever!”

-Hahah depends on who you ask.
+Hahaha depends on who you ask.
 I am very much a fly by the seat of my pants traveler.
 It drives some people CRAZY that I refuse to commit to dinner reservations or that I don’t want to do the touristy stuff or I refuse to stand in a line.
 (I’m so impatient.)
 On the other hand, I like to think that my spontaneity makes me a fun person to travel with.

 “Probably one or both your parents went to college”

 True!
 They met at college.
-But my mom dropped out for awhile and moved home and worked the switchboard at Montgomery Wards.
+But my mom dropped out for a while and moved home and worked the switchboard at Montgomery Wards.
 (So Mrs. Maisel.)
-But then my dad said he wouldn’t marry her unless she finished her degree, so she went back.
+But then my dad told her she had to finish her degree if she wanted to get married, so she went back.
 They were both education majors and became teachers in a teeny tiny town in rural Oregon.